-The noise experts at Wave Engineering were recently joined by a Brüel & Kjær Acoustic Camera – a portable solution that is used to locate and view transient sound sources on site using an aim, shoot and measure procedure.
+The noise experts at Wave Engineering were recently joined by a Brüel & Kjær Acoustic Camera.
+A portable acoustic beamforming array solution used to locate noise and view transient sound sources on-site using an aim, shoot, and measuring procedure.

-Wave Engineering President and Senior Acoustical Engineer, Jeff Kwolkoski says, “The camera allows us to actually see sound radiation and leaks.
+Wave Engineering President and Senior Acoustical Engineer, Jeff Kwolkoski says, “The acoustic camera allows us to actually see sound radiation and noise emissions (sound leaks).
 Originally designed for aerospace and automotive noise applications, we are using it for industrial, environmental, manufacturing, architectural, and other innovative noise applications.”

-With its 30 microphones, sophisticated signal processing and software to identify the loudest noise source among a host of other noise sources, the Acoustic Camera allows Wave Engineering’s team to pinpoint sound leaks in walls, doors and floors, and to target the required noise mitigation.
-It is also used to find transient and intermittent noise sources on equipment or machinery, and to identify which components of large equipment are causing excessive noise.
-Acoustic treatment can then be applied only where necessary.
+The acoustic camera provides a total of 30 microphones, a sophisticated signal processing, and BK Connect software to identify the loudest noise source among a host of other noise sources, Wave Engineering can pinpoint sound leaks in walls, doors, floors, and target the required noise mitigation.
+The acoustic camera is also used to find transient and intermittent noise sources on equipment or machinery, and to identify which components of large equipment are causing excessive noise.
+Acoustic treatment can then be applied where necessary.

 The offices were constructed from a combination of conventional drywall and modular walls.
 The drywall extended to the deck above and the modular walls only extended up to the lay-in ceiling.
 Most of the complaints were from offices with modular construction.

-The ability to view video images in real time or save still or video images and data for later analysis makes it much easier for engineers to identify excessive noise sources compared with using a conventional sound level meter or trying to discern by ear.
-“We suspected that sound was transmitting through the modular wall joint at the exterior wall and glazing,” says Jeff.
-“The joint appeared to be sealed well, but the Acoustic Camera showed that the joint was clearly much weaker than the wall itself.”
+The ability to view video images in real-time or save still or video images and data for later analysis makes it much easier for engineers to identify excessive noise sources compared with using a conventional sound level meter or trying to discern by ear.
+“We suspected that sound was transmitting through the modular wall joint at the exterior wall and glazing,” says Jeff, and continues “The joint appeared to be sealed well, but the Acoustic Camera showed that the joint was clearly much weaker than the wall itself.”